 This blog has been written by Susi McWilliam – many thanks for sharing your story!

-This blog is part of our collaboration where we want to share information with our communities and help inspire people into action.
+This blog is part of our collaboration where I want to share information with my community and help inspire people into action.
 I hope you enjoyed this guest blog and I am looking forward to doing more of these.